Israel fires on Lebanon in response to rockets fired at Israeli targets

 Earlier, rockets were fired from Lebanon into Israel, for the second time since December, sparking concern about whether the fragile ceasefire would hold.
-A Hezbollah official told The Associated Press Saturday that it was not responsible for the attack, calling it "primitive," speaking on condition of anonymity as they are not authorized to speak to the media.
+In a statement Saturday, Hezbollah denied being responsible for the attack, saying that it was committed to the truce and accused Israel of blaming it for the strikes as a pretext for more attacks.

-Israel had said that it would respond “severely” to the attack from Lebanon early Saturday morning, when rockets were fired into northern Israel.
-Israel's army said the intercepted rockets targeted the Israeli town of Metula.
+Israel had said that it would respond “severely” to the early Saturday attack from Lebanon when rockets were fired into northern Israel.
+Israel’s army said the intercepted rockets targeted the Israeli town of Metula.

 Hezbollah began launching rockets, drones and missiles into Israel the day after Hamas’ Oct.
 7, 2023, attack out of Gaza ignited the war there.
 The Israel-Hezbollah conflict boiled over into an all-out war in September as Israel carried out massive waves of airstrikes and killed most of the militant group’s senior leaders.
 The fighting killed more than 4,000 people in Lebanon and displaced about 60,000 Israelis.